Privacy Policy

 Applicability

-The California Consumer Privacy Act (“CCPA”), the California Privacy Rights Act (“CPRA”), and this Notice apply to visitors, users, and others who are California residents (“consumers” or “you”).
+The California Consumer Privacy Act (“CCPA”), the California Privacy Rights Act (“CPRA”), and this Notice applies to visitors, users, and others who are California residents (“consumers” or “you”).

 This Notice applies to California residents’ Personal Information, as defined below, we collect to provide them with certain products and services (collectively, “Services”).
 The CCPA and CPRA do not apply to Personal Information for some of our Services that are excepted from the CCPA and CPRA, such as those subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) or Gramm-Leach-Bliley (GLBA).
 The requirements of CCPA and CPRA further do not apply to deidentified or aggregate consumer information.